jerdog/droidconde18/PITCHME.md

 ---
 ### How to get started?
 @ul
-- Identify target devs and where they hang out @note[Places like SO, StackExchange, Hacker News, Reddit, etc. are the biggest, with places like Microsoft's MSDN targeting devs on specific MS platforms and tech partners.]
+- Identify target devs / where they hang out @note[Places like SO, StackExchange, Hacker News, Reddit, etc. are the biggest, with places like Microsoft's MSDN targeting devs on specific MS platforms and tech partners.]
-- Identify their interests and motivations
+- Identify their interests and motivations @note[Building the personas in your community is important to be able to craft ways to get them participating.
+Putting together swag with dogs won't work if your developers like cats.]
 - Remove barriers to adoption @note[Remove every barrier which prohibits easy adoption of your platform/product.
 Make sure that your onboarding to participation in the community is as straightforward / simple as possible.]
 @ulend